ethers-io/ethers.js/docs/v5/api/providers/provider/README.md

 The value of a **Topic-Set Filter** is a array of Topic-Sets.

 This event is identical to a *Log Filter* with the address omitted (i.e. from any contract).

+See [EventFilters](/v5/api/providers/types/#providers-EventFilter) for more information on filtering events.

 #### **Transaction Filter**